Bill Cosby sexual assault cases

-It emerged in late 2014 that Bill Cosby, an American media personality, sexually assaulted dozens of women throughout his career.
-Cosby made significant contributions to American and African-American culture, and is well known in the United States for his eccentric image, and gained a reputation as "America's Dad" for his portrayal of Cliff Huxtable on The Cosby Show (1984-1992).
-He received numerous awards and honorary degrees throughout his career, most of which have since been revoked.
+In 2014, multiple allegations emerged that Bill Cosby, a film, television, and stand-up comedy star often cited as a trailblazer for African Americans in the entertainment industry, had sexually assaulted dozens of women throughout his career.
+Cosby was well known in the United States for the fatherly image he conveyed through his portrayal of Cliff Huxtable in the sitcom The Cosby Show (1984–1992) and gained a reputation as "America's Dad", but the allegations ended his career and sharply diminished his status as a pop culture icon.
+He received numerous awards and honorary degrees throughout his career, many of which were revoked.
+There were previous allegations against Cosby, but they were dismissed and accusers were ignored or disbelieved.

-Cosby has been accused by approximately 60 women of rape, drug-facilitated sexual assault, sexual battery, child sexual abuse, sexual misconduct and sexual harassment.
+Over 60 women have accused Cosby of rape, drug-facilitated sexual assault, sexual battery, child sexual abuse, and sexual harassment.
 The earliest incidents allegedly took place in the mid-1960s.
-Assault allegations against Cosby became more public after a stand-up routine by comedian Hannibal Buress in October 2014, alluding to Cosby's covert sexual misbehavior; thereafter, many additional claims were made.
-The dates of the alleged incidents have spanned from 1965 to 2008 in ten U.S. states and in one Canadian province.
-Cosby has maintained his innocence and repeatedly denied the allegations made against him.
-Amid the allegations, numerous organizations severed ties with Cosby and revoked honors and titles previously awarded to him.
+Assault allegations against Cosby became more public after a stand-up routine by fellow comedian Hannibal Buress in October 2014, alluding to Cosby's covert sexual misbehavior; thereafter, many additional claims were made.
+The dates of the alleged incidents span from 1965 to 2008 in ten U.S. states and one Canadian province.
+Cosby has maintained his innocence and repeatedly denied the allegations, but they nonetheless have effectively ended his career and destroyed his legacy.
+Amid the allegations, numerous organizations severed ties with Cosby and revoked honors and titles awarded to him.
 Media organizations pulled reruns of The Cosby Show and other television programs featuring Cosby from syndication.
 Ninety-seven colleges and universities rescinded honorary degrees.